Derivation of Newton's law of gravitation based on a fluidic continuum model of vacuum and a sink flow model of particles: Introduction

 Firstly, there exists some astronomical phenomena that could not be interpreted by the present theories of gravitation, for instance, the Titius-Bode law \cite{Nietro1972}.
 New theories of gravity may view these problems from new angles.

-Secondly, whether the gravitational constant $G$ depends on time and space is still unknown, for instance, see \cite{Gilvarry-Muller1972,Tomaschitz2000,Gaztanaga2002,Copi2004,Khoury-Weltman2004,Nagata2004,Biesiada-Malec2004}.
-It is known that the gravitational constant $G$ is a constant in Newton's theory of gravitation and in theory of general relativity.
+Secondly, whether the gravitational constant $G$ depends on time and space is still unknown \cite{Gilvarry-Muller1972,Tomaschitz2000,Gaztanaga2002,Copi2004,Khoury-Weltman2004,Nagata2004,Biesiada-Malec2004}.
+It is known that the gravitational constant $G$ is a constant in the Newton's theory of gravitation and in theory of general relativity.

 Thirdly, the mechanism of the action-at-a-distance gravitation remains an unsolved problem in physics for more than 300 years \cite{Whittaker1953,Hesse1961,Jaakkola1996}.
 Although theory of general relativity is a field theory of gravity\cite{Fock1959}, the concept of field is different from that of continuum mechanics \cite{Truesdell1966,Fung1977,Eringen1980,Landau-Lifshitz1987} because of the absence of a continuum in theory of general relativity.
 Thus, theory of general relativity can only be regarded as a phenomenological theory of gravity.